 fields: ['title'],

-});Between those two, you get shaping (populate, fields), filtering, sorting, pagination, draft/publish handling, and locale selection without touching GraphQL at all.
-Many production Strapi deployments, small and large, ship on REST alone.
+});Between those two, you get field selection, relation population, filtering, sorting, pagination, draft/publish handling, and locale selection without touching GraphQL.
+Plenty of production Strapi deployments, small and large, ship on REST alone.

-- Aggregations and custom response shapes.
-Counting entries, grouping by a relation, or returning a payload that stitches several content types together requires a custom controller per shape in REST.
-In GraphQL, a custom resolver lives alongside the auto-generated schema and can return any shape the client asks for (this post shows the
+- Aggregations and custom response payloads.
+Counting entries, grouping by a relation, or returning a payload that combines several content types means writing a new REST controller for each one.
+In GraphQL, a custom resolver lives next to the auto-generated schema and returns whatever the client asks for.
+This post adds

-searchArticlesversion; Part 2 goes further with anoteStatsaggregate). - Multiple clients, each consuming a different slice of the schema.
-When a web app, a mobile app, and a third-party integration all talk to the same backend but each wants a different subset of fields and relations, GraphQL lets each client declare its own query shape without the server negotiating a lowest-common-denominator REST response.
+searchArticles; Part 2 goes further with anoteStatsaggregate that totals notes by tag. - Multiple clients, each asking for a different subset of fields.
+A web app, a mobile app, and a third-party integration all talk to the same backend but each wants different fields and relations.
+With GraphQL each client writes its own query and gets back exactly those fields.
+With REST, the server has to either expose enough endpoints to cover every client's needs or return a superset that overserves some of them.

-- Runtime schema introspection and schema-driven tooling.
-Apollo Sandbox, IDE plugins, and GraphQL-specific code generators all work off the live schema without any extra step.
+- Tools that read the schema directly.
+Apollo Sandbox, IDE plugins, and code generators all work against the live schema with no extra setup.
+There is no separate API reference document to keep in sync.

-- Per-operation TypeScript types via code generation.
-With GraphQL Code Generator (or a similar code-generation step), every query and mutation in your client code gets its own TypeScript type, matching exactly the fields you selected and the relations you traversed.
-If you add a field to a query, the generated type updates and every place that reads the result is type-checked against the new shape.
+- Per-query TypeScript types from a code generator.
+GraphQL Code Generator reads every query and mutation in your client code and produces a TypeScript type for each one that matches the exact fields you selected.
+Add a field to the query, the generated type updates, and every place that reads the result gets type-checked.

-@strapi/clientis written in TypeScript and has typed method signatures, but it does not derive response types from your specific content types, the returneddatais not shape-aware against your project, so you end up applying types by hand (or leaving them generic) at the call site.
-GraphQL plus a code generator is the closest you get to end-to-end, project-specific type safety without maintaining those types yourself.
+@strapi/clientis written in TypeScript and its method signatures are typed, but it does not generate types from your specific content types.
+The returneddatais typed generically, so you cast or annotate at the call site.
+GraphQL plus a code generator gets you project-specific types without writing them by hand.

-None of this is a function of project size.
-Pick REST if your clients consume the API in a stable, well-understood shape and you want the simplest possible request ergonomics.
-Pick GraphQL if you are already reaching for aggregations, multiple client types, or custom resolvers.
-The rest of this post is about the GraphQL surface, when you want it, what Strapi exposes for you, and how to extend it.
+None of this depends on project size.
+Use REST if your clients all need similar fields and you want the simplest possible client code.
+Use GraphQL if you are already writing aggregations, supporting multiple client types, or planning custom resolvers.
+The rest of this post is about the GraphQL side: what Strapi gives you, and how to extend it.

-Here is the same "articles with their author and category" request written as a GraphQL query:
+The same "articles with their author and category" request, written as a GraphQL query, looks like this:

 query {